-A roof shall have a gable, arc raised center, or, if a flat roof, consist of molding that crowns the building, such as an eave, cornice, parapet, or other such projection.

-Roof-mounted equipment shall be screened from view on all sides by roof forms, roof projections, or architectural screening.

-6. Architectural Elements.
+- a.
+A roof shall have a gable, arc raised center, or if a flat roof, consist of molding that crowns the building, such as an eave, cornice, parapet or other such projection. - Roof-mounted equipment shall be screened from view on all sides by roof forms, roof projections, or architectural screening. - 6.
+Architectural Elements.
 New primary structures shall include at least one of the following elements listed below on at least one façade fronting a major or secondary highway.
-Where a building frontage exceeds 40 feet in length, an additional architectural element shall be used for each segment, or portion, of yard setbacks and may contribute to the minimum landscaping requirement when landscaping has been incorporated into terrace, forecourt, or backcourt, as described below.
+Where a building frontage exceeds 40 feet in length, an additional architectural element shall be used for each segment, or portion, of 40 feet of frontage and distributed throughout the width of the building facade.
+The architectural elements may be provided within any required front and side yard setbacks and may contribute to the minimum landscaping requirement when landscaping has been incorporated into terrace, forecourt, or backcourt, as described below. - a.
+Terrace.
+A terrace separates the building façade from the sidewalk and street.
+A terrace may provide a space for public uses, such as public seating or dining.
+It creates a buffer from public rights-of-way (see Figure 22.306.060-G, below, for examples of terraces).